awuersch/krb5lib/README.md

-krb5lib — Kerberos5 messages and ASN.1 syntaxes as O'Caml records and types.
+krb5lib — Kerberos5 msgs and syntaxes as records and types.
 -------------------------------------------------------------------------------
 %%VERSION%%